 A tastier, juicier meatloaf

-I think there are two little things I do a bit different from the usual Meatloaf recipe.
+I think there are two little things I do a bit different from the usual Meatloaf recipe that make all the difference.

 2. Beef bouillon cubes (stock cubes or powder) for the seasoning.
 That’s the dark brown stuff crumbled on top of the meatloaf mixture in the photo below.
 So much tastier than just plain salt!